Rachilde: Adult life in Paris

-Rachilde began to hold a salon in her apartment each Tuesday and it quickly became a gathering place for young non-conformist writers and their allies, placing her at the center of activity for the symbolist and decadent movements.
+Rachilde began to hold a salon in her apartment each Tuesday and it quickly became gathering place for young nonconformist writers and their allies, placing her at the center of activity for the Symbolist and Decadent movements.

-In 1884 she published her first successful novel, Monsieur Venus.
+In 1884 she published her first successful novel, Monsieur Vénus.
 It was so scandalous that she was tried for pornography and convicted in absentia in Belgium, where the initial editions had been published.
 She was sentenced to two years of prison, essentially ensuring that she remain in France after that.

 She met Alfred Vallette in 1885 and they married in 1889, despite his disapproval of her writing and her sometimes shocking public behavior.
 With their marriage, she regrew her hair and adopted a more subdued presentation of herself.
 A few months after their civil ceremony wedding, their only child was born.
 Rachilde named their daughter Gabrielle after her own estranged mother.
 By most accounts, she disliked motherhood and prioritized writing and supporting other writers over her daughter.